-Seasonal Bonsai Exhibition, Shiki: Four Seasons, January, In Praise of Evergreen Trees
+Seasonal Bonsai Exhibition, Shiki: Four Seasons, June, Drops on the Tips of Branches

 Place：Collection Gallery, Bonsai Garden